MevenBertrand/MevenBertrand.github.io/content/articles/M2-en.md

 Pdf_loc: Rapport_M2.pdf
 Slides_loc: Slides_M2.pdf

-I spent the spring semester 2019 as an intern under the supervision of [Nicolas Tabareau](https://tabareau.fr/).
+In the spring semester of 2019 I was an intern under the supervision of [Nicolas Tabareau](https://tabareau.fr/).
 We worked with [Éric Tanter](https://pleiad.cl/people/etanter) on applying the gradual typing approach to the Calculus of Inductive Constructions.
-Although the internship led to a thesis and defense, those are outdated – see the [POPL '21 paper](publications) instead.
+Although the internship led to a thesis and defense, those are outdated – see the [corresponding draft publication](publications) instead.